-- The articles in systems thinking and social change on the www.bridgewaypartners.com website address topics not covered David’s book such as inequality and resolving identity-based conflicts, or they target specific cases or topics in the book.
+- The articles in catalyzing large systems change and systems thinking on our website address topics not covered David’s book such as inequality and resolving identity-based conflicts, or they target specific cases or topics in the book.

 - This archive of over 800 articles from The Systems Thinker newsletter describes systems thinking tools and their applications to newsworthy issues over a 20-year period.
 Classics include “Causal Loops Construction: The Basics” by Colleen Lannon, “Using the Archetype Family Tree as a Diagnostic Tool” by Michael Goodman and Art Kleiner, and “Moving from Blame to Accountability” by Marilyn Paul.

-- Read our blog posts on systems thinking and social change at www.bridgewaypartners.com to get a feel for system thinking applications to current issues.
+- Read our blog posts on catalyzing large systems change and systems thinking to get a feel for system thinking applications to current issues.

 - The appliedsystemsthinking.com website includes a primer on systems thinking along with additional resources and services.